 BJP says author has withdrawn book that compared Modi with Shivaji

 The BJP on Monday said the author of the book, which has drawn flak from opposition for comparing Prime Minister Narendra Modi to Maratha king Chhatrapati Shivaji, has withdrawn the publication, as the party sought to defuse the raging controversy over it.
-"The BJP has nothing to do with the book which was brought by Jai Bhagwan Goyal (author) in his personal capacity.
+Hailing Shivaji as "incomparable", BJP leader and Union minister Prakash Javadekar said, "The BJP has nothing to do with the book which was brought by Jai Bhagwan Goyal (author) in his personal capacity.
 He has also apologised for hurting sentiments of people in Maharashtra and outside.
 He has withdrawn the book.
-This should put the controversy to rest," senior party leader and Union Minister Prakash Javadekar told PTI.
+This should put the controversy to rest."

+"#ShivajiMaharaj was a great ruler and a legendary king who worked tirelessly for the welfare of the people.
+He is an inspiration even today after centuries.
+We regard him as incomparable with others," he tweeted.
+Goyal is a BJP member and the party's rivals in Maharashtra have latched onto the issue to corner it by holding protests and accusing it of insulting the legendary Maratha warrior.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)